-MASTER'S COUNSELING PROGRAMS
+Programs - Psychology MASTER'S COUNSELING PROGRAMS

-The Psychology Department offers two graduate counseling programs: Marriage, Family, and Child Counseling (MFCC) at the central campus, and Counseling (with concentrations) at the central campus and at La Verne College of Athens.
-The admission requirements and program policies are the same for both counseling programs.
-The department also offers a concentration in Counseling in the M.S.
-Gerontology program.
+The Psychology Department offers two graduate counseling programs: Marriage, Family, and Child Therapy (MFCT) at the central campus, and Counseling (with concentrations) at the central campus, at La Verne College of Athens, and in Alaska at the Elmendorf/Fort Richardson Residence Center.
+The admission requirements and program policies vary for both counseling programs.

-Admission requirements: The minimum admission requirements for both Counseling programs are listed below (some tracks may have additional requirements):
+Admission requirements: Some program tracks may have additional requirements:

-1. A bachelor's degree with a psychology, sociology, or behavioral science major, or at least the following five courses: general psychology, lifespan human development, abnormal psychology, research methods or statistics, and one other theory course in the behavioral sciences.
-The undergraduate course work will be evaluated on an individual basis for its recency and appropriateness to the graduate program.
+1. Marriage, Family, and Child Therapy Program: A bachelor's degree with the following five courses: general psychology, life-span human development, abnormal psychology, research methods/experimental psychology or statistics, and one other psychology theory course.